taukir-chowdhury/Housing-Price-Prediction-/README.md

 #Not Completed Yet, Training is done, GUI is under development
 # Housing-Price-Prediction-
-Housing Price Prediction using Linear Regression
+Housing Price Prediction using Linear Regression:

-Hpusing Price Prediction Using Linear Regression Created following guided project by codebasics.
+A simple linear Regression model trained on "bengaluru_house_prices.csv" to get acquinted with Machine Learning.
+This application cleans up the data, takes necessary preprocessing steps, and uses sklearn to train the model.
+The model is presented to users using Python GUI.
 Language: Python
 Modules:
  1) Sklearn